Roman Kachanov (animator): Career

 After demobilization, Kachanov went to Soyuzmultfilm and studied animation.
 From 1947 to 1957 he worked as animator, assistant director and production designer for film directors and animators of the older generation: Dmitry Babichenko, Valentina and Zinaida Brumberg, Lev Atamanov, Ivan Ivanov-Vano and Vladimir Polkovnikov (whom Kachanov regarded as his directing mentor).

 In 1958, Kachanov and Anatoly Karanovich directed his first film, The Old Man and the Crane.
 In 1959 he directed Nazim Hikmet's screenplay in Love Cloud, which received awards at festivals in Annecy, Oberhausen and Bucharest.
 With assistant work in the past, directing these two films gave him the experience to later switch primarily to directing.

 Kachanov's films The Mitten, Crocodile Gena and The Mystery of the Third Planet have become Russian classics.

 The Mitten

 In 1967 Kachanov's animated film, The Mitten, received widespread international and domestic recognition.
-The first puppet animation in the Soviet Union, it became a 20th-century international animation classic.
+It became a 20th-century international animation classic.